 - Cheating in Online Games

-You can report confidentially through the reporting tools on each streamer’s channel page by clicking on the three vertical dots below the subscribe button.
+You can report confidentially through the reporting tools on each streamer’s channel page by clicking on the three vertical dots below the bottom right of the video player.
+When submitting a report, please provide all relevant details to assist our Safety Operations specialists.
+Including the following information is helpful:

 - The channel on which the violation occurred